 How does the cardholder earn points?

 Cardholders of the Chase Sapphire Reserve® have the opportunity to earn points through their purchases.
 They can earn 3x membership rewards points per $1 spent on travel and dining at restaurants worldwide, and 1 point per $1 spent on all other purchases.
-When redeeming these points through Chase Ultimate Rewards®, cardholders receive 50% more value.
+Points earned on travel are only earned after the first $300 is spent annually on purchases in the travel category.
+The first $300 spent goes towards the $300 annual travel credit.
+When redeeming these points through Chase Travel℠, cardholders receive 50% more value.
 This means that $100 in travel expenses would only cost 12,000 points – it's a great deal!

 What are some of the greatest perks?

-The Chase Sapphire Reserve card offers a lot of great features and benefits.
-Firstly, you may earn 3x membership rewards points on travel and dining expenditures, allowing your points to stack up quickly.
+The Chase Sapphire Reserve® card offers a lot of great features and benefits.
+Firstly, you may earn 3x membership rewards points on travel and dining expenditures, allowing your points to stack up quickly (after earning your $300 travel credit.)
 This is especially beneficial if you're a frequent traveler or foodie.
 Additionally, you get a $300 annual travel credit that can be applied to various travel purchases, including airline tickets, hotels, and rental cars.
 On top of that, you can earn ongoing rewards with 10x miles and 5x miles on eligible purchases.

-Furthermore, as a cardholder, you get access to over 1,000 airport lounges throughout the world through the Priority Pass program.
-If you're searching for a travel rewards credit card with some major perks, the Chase Sapphire Reserve is worth looking into.
+Furthermore, as a cardholder, you get access to over 1,300 airport lounges throughout the world through the Priority Pass program.
+If you're searching for a travel rewards credit card with some major perks, the Chase Sapphire Reserve® is worth looking into.

-Dining Rewards: With the Chase Sapphire Reserve card, you can earn 3x membership rewards points on dining expenditures, allowing you to accumulate rewards while enjoying meals at restaurants worldwide.
+Dining Rewards: With the Chase Sapphire Reserve®, you can earn 3x membership rewards points on dining expenditures, allowing you to accumulate rewards while enjoying meals at restaurants worldwide.

 Initial Bonus: The card often comes with a generous initial bonus, where new cardholders can earn a substantial amount of bonus points after meeting certain spending requirements within a specified timeframe.
 This provides a valuable boost to your rewards balance right from the start.